The interest is paid annually and will be credited to your account after close of business on 1 January.

 This is a tax free account which means the interest paid is exempt from income tax.

-Before you apply, please make sure you read the Summary Box, account terms and conditions, Savings Service Agreement and FSCS Information in full.
+Before you apply, please make sure you read the Summary Box, Account Terms and Conditions, Savings General Terms and Conditions and FSCS Information Sheet in full.
 You can save or print a copy of the PDFs for future reference.
 These documents contain details of your agreement with us for this account and we will rely on them for our relationship with you.

 When you apply for an account with us, we’ll need to verify your identity and address.
 For details, check our proving your identity page.